morrownr/USB-WiFi/README.md

 [The Short List](https://github.com/morrownr/USB-WiFi/blob/main/The_Short_List.md)

-Continue scrolling down to see links to plug and play adapter.
+Continue scrolling down to see the links to plug and play adapters.
 Link count is 70 right now.

 ## USB WiFi Adapter Information for Linux